 It’s all on-line.

-- Each week participants will access a live webinar which will be recorded and available for a short time for you to watch if you missed the live presentation.
-(45 – 50 minutes on average).
-You will be provided with prompts for triggering thoughts, discussion points and reflection in your class situation that will support your learning.
-You can use these presentations as an opportunity to take notes and jot down questions to discuss in a subsequent online 1-hour live workshop with Dr Christine Payard (PhD), Director of Integrating Thinking(R) and founder of the Body to Brain Learning (R) Professional Learning Series following 5 of the 6 presentations.
-(The only presentation that doesn’t have a live Q&A afterwards, is # 6 “The Teacher’s Story”)
+- You will be provided with prompts for triggering thoughts, discussion points and reflection in your class situation that will support your learning.
+You can use these presentations as an opportunity to take notes and jot down questions to discuss in a subsequent online 1-hour live Q&A session with Dr Christine Payard (PhD), Director of Integrating Thinking(R) and founder of the Body to Brain Learning (R) Professional Learning Series.
+These Q & A sessions will be held 2 days after the presentations so those who couldn’t make it to the LIVE event can catch up with questions then.
+(The only presentation that doesn’t definitely have a live Q&A afterwards, is # 6 “The Teacher’s Story”)